Nevada State Railroad Museum

 Chinese Canadian Museum

-The Chinese Canadian Museum explores Chinese Canadians’ invaluable contributions and unjust suffering in their new homeland.
+APA worked with museum staff and stakeholders to develop exhibits for the inaugural Chinese Canadian Museum (CCM).
 Visitors engage with diverse Chinese Canadian voices, discovering a wide range of journey stories—from workers seeking a Gold Rush-fortune to recent immigrants finding a sense of belonging in a new country.

 Northwest Band of the Shoshone Nation Cultural Interpretive Center